 Cosmetic surgery shown to help patients quit

-Additional research has shown that cosmetic surgery can actually help patients to quit.
+Additional research has shown cosmetic surgery can actually help patients to quit.
 A long-term study showed that out of 42 participants who were smokers, around 40% no longer smoked daily.
 Almost one-fourth of participants claimed they no longer smoked at all.

 This is likely down to the fact that patients are required to stop smoking for two weeks prior to the surgery, and for a set period after surgery.
 After quitting for a month, it’s much easier for patients to keep it up as the initial side effects have already worn off.